 Users can quickly create reports and dashboards using Tableau’s extensive set of tools and widgets by dragging and dropping the appropriate rows and columns from the dataset.
 As a result, each Tableau report can be combined or integrated to create a dashboard, which can be further customized to compare and analyze contents in the same worksheet at the same time.
 However, because Tableau dashboards contain a wide range of data from individual reports, users frequently struggle to gain relevant insights from them.
 To eliminate such complications, users can follow the process of Tableau adding filters to dashboard to segregate information, thereby gaining different perspectives.

-This blog talks about sinking the data source, creating dashboards, and the process of Tableau adding filters to dashboard.
+This blog talks about sinking the data source, Tableau adding filter to dashboards, and the process of Tableau adding filters to dashboard.

 What is Tableau?